tom-draper/football/README.md

 # Premier-League-Table

 A Python script that fetches and displays real time Premier League table on the command line.
-The football data is retrieved from the football data API [football-data.org](https://www.football-data.org/).
+The football data is retrieved from the FREE football data API [football-data.org](https://www.football-data.org/).

 ## Getting Started

-### 1. Create a free API account
+### 1. Create a free API account ([football-data.org](https://www.football-data.org/))

-To run the script, the X-Auth token from your free [football-data.org](https://www.football-data.org/) account is required.
-Your API key will allow up to 50 calls per minute.
+To run the script, the X-Auth token from your [football-data.org](https://www.football-data.org/) account is required.
+Your free-tier API key will allow up to 50 API calls per minute.

 ### 2. Copy your X-Auth token into the <code>.env</code> file